 I attempted to extend tags and categories to our project pages and we suspect a plugin conflict.
 With the current ACERT plugin I am able to add categories/tags to projects on our wat1 test site.
 So far I have been unable to reproduce the issue from our live site on our wat1 test site.
 Is there any way we can run a test like you did last time?

-#2 Updated by David dos Santos almost 3 years ago
+#2 Updated by David dos Santos about 3 years ago

 Hi Boone, sorry for the confusion.
 I was able to get this to work on our local test site but not the live site on the commons.
 Gina suggested that it may have been a plugin issue.
 I was referring to Feature #5314 when you discovered which plugin conflicted with our ACERT plugin.

 #3 Updated by Boone Gorges about 3 years ago